ndstephens/linux-and-the-cli/12_Exit-Codes-and-Process-Operators/README.md

 ## Exit Codes

-- Whenever a process exits, it exits with an exit code.
+- Whenever a process completes (or exits), it returns an exit code.
-- This exit code corresponds to if a process successfully completed whatever you told it to do successfully.
+- This exit code corresponds to if a process successfully completed whatever you told it to do.
   - `0` means it finished or exited successfully.
 All other numbers mean it did not finish successfully.
 - Sometimes this is a bit misleading because some programs are meant to be stopped before they complete (`yes` will never actually complete by itself).
-- A program that successfully runs and exits by itself will have an exit code of `0`.

 ### `$?`